-This course is not available for enrollment to residents of Arkansas, California, Connecticut, Iowa, Idaho, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New York, Texas, Wisconsin, Wyoming, and individuals who reside outside the United States.
+This course is not available for enrollment to residents of Arkansas, California, Connecticut, Iowa, Idaho, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New York, Ohio, Texas, Wisconsin, Wyoming, and individuals who reside outside the United States.

 - Identify the stages of reading development.

 - Identify factors that impact reading success or failure.

 - Examine how writing can influence reading success or failure.

 - Describe typical signs and symptoms of dyslexia in elementary-aged students.

 - Describe the importance of formal and informal assessments in identifying and remediating reading difficulties.